 Saga Platform Chain Controller

 Next you'll setup your Key/Address.
-This is where we'll send your tSaga tokens to so you can launch your chainlet.
+This is where you'll receive your tSaga tokens so you can launch your chainlet.

 sagacli keys add <keyname>